ViRb3/dnEditor/README.md

 A dotNET assembly editor based on dnlib.

-All help from all sources is greatly appreciated.
-Feel free to upgrade this project by submitting a pull request, I will make sure to merge it as soon as possible.
+All kind of help from all sources is greatly appreciated.
+Feel free to upgrade, fix touch or hack this project by submitting a pull request and I will make sure to merge it as soon as possible.

-Note that I am not a full-time coder nor a professional developer, so my work will not be that top-1 replacement.
+Cheers!

-##Supreme credits:
+##Upper credits:
- - Creator of Simple Assembly Explorer for his great piece of work.
-I took many ideas and features from his program.
+ - WiCKY Hu (Simple Assembly Explorer) for his awesome piece of work.
+Many ideas and features that you find in dnEditor are first seen there.
- - Creator of dnlib for the epic library that made this project possible.
-Hands down.
+ - 0xd4d (dnlib) for the epic library that made this project possible.
- - Creator of dnSpy (and Confuser) for again his awesome work.
-I took some ideas and features from him as well.
+ - yck1509 (dnSpy) for the first dnlib-based assembly decompiler.
+That definitely served me as a reference and dictionary of all I wasn't sure how to do.